rvemon/gittest/README.md

 example: localhost:4200

-Finally to see the changes you need to refresh the page after the commit is done.
+Finally to see the changes you need to refresh the page after a commit is done.

 ## Further help